 To keep the cone from unraveling, hook the cut wire ends to the other side of the chicken wire.
 Twist the wire ends; the chicken wire will maintain its shape.

-Step 3: Fold in the Extra
+Fold in the extra wire

 Because you started with a square, one corner of the chicken wire at the opening will be sticking out after you form the cone.